iVeia/meta-iveia/README.md

 Note: the **download** script will move the meta-iveia layer directory into the sources directory, which is where Xilinx stores layer directories.

-Once downloaded, to build a single installable image:
+The source hierarchy will be moved into a directory named **meta-iveia-project**.
+To build a single installable image:
 ```
+cd meta-iveia-project
 source setupsdk
 MACHINE=<CHOOSE FROM SUPPORTED MACHINES ABOVE> bitbake ivinstall
 ```